Daniel14gonc/Proyecto1_redes/README.md

   mvn exec:java -Dexec.mainClass=com.example.App
 ```

-For this you should be using JDK 18 or above.
+You should be using JDK 18 or above.